Christ14n97/Christ14n97/README.md

 ## Projects:

 - 🔭 I’m currently working on this page.
-- Setup my github to show all my projects, thi includes:
+- Setup my github to show all my projects, including:
    - Development of an R package
    - Msc thesis
    - Python class for metabolomics